 The air bags explode with such tremendous force that they ram our hands and arms into our faces if we follow the old Driver’s Ed rules of keeping our hands at higher positions on the car’s steering wheel.
 The exploding bags bust up our faces by turning our hands, wrists & forearms into missles that slam into our eyes and break our noses and cheeks.

-in order to obtain maximum control of their vehicles.
+New drivers are often instructed to place their hands at “10 and 2 o’clock” positions on the steering wheel in order to obtain maximum control of their vehicles.
 Although this technique was once considered ideal for driving safety, it was based on an earlier state of automative technology and is no longer a recommended practice.

 For years, drivers have been taught to place their hands on the wheel at the positions of 10 o’clock and 2 o’clock.
 That used to be appropriate because early cars did not have power steering and it was easier to start a turn by pulling down from a higher hand position.
 But the widespread availability of power steering changed that thinking.
 The new recommended positions are 8 o’clock and 4 o’clock.
 Or slightly higher at 9 and 3.